MicrosoftDocs/dynamics365-guidance/guidance/business-processes/hire-to-retire-plan-recruit-workforce-overview.md

 ---
-title: Plan and recruit your workforce overview
+title: Use Dynamics 365 products to plan and recruit your workforce
-description: Read about the business process area for planning and recruiting your workforce in Dynamics 365. ms.date: 07/11/2023 ms.topic: conceptual
+description: Read about the business process area for planning and recruiting your workforce in Dynamics 365. ms.date: 01/09/2024 ms.topic: conceptual
 author: edupont04
 ms.author: riblack
 ---

-# Plan and recruit your workforce overview
+# Use Dynamics 365 to plan and recruit your workforce as part of the hire to retire business process

 ***Applies to: Dynamics 365 Commerce, Dynamics 365 Customer Service, Dynamics 365 Customer Voice, Dynamics 365 Field Service, Dynamics 365 Finance, Dynamics 365 Human Resources, Dynamics 365 Project Operations, Dynamics 365 Sales, Dynamics 365 Supply Chain Management***